Godfrey22152/DevSecFlow-CI-CD-Pipeline/README.md

 aws eks --region eu-west-1 update-kubeconfig --name odo-eks-cluster
 ```

 ### Service Account & Secrets for Jenkins
 Create a `service account` in the `webapps` `Namespace` and necessary `secrets` for Jenkins to connect to the EKS cluster:
 Use the provided scripts in the `Jenkins_ServiceAccount_RBAC_Scripts` folder for automating service account and secret creation.
 You can refer to the detailed `README.md` inside the folder.
 - Run the automated script `create_jenkins_rbac.sh` available in the Jenkins_ServiceAccount_RBAC_Scripts folder in the repository.
-- After creating the secrets, copy the secret as displayed on the screen and add them to Jenkins by navigating to `Manage Jenkins` > `Credentials`.
+- After creating the secrets, copy the secret as displayed on the screen, add them to Jenkins by navigating to `Manage Jenkins` > `Credentials`.
 (Select `secret text` and paste the secret)

 ### Private DockerHub Repository & Regcred Secret
 1. Create a DockerHub `private` repository to store your Docker images.